MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-federated-search.md

 ## Choosing an option for displaying hybrid federated search
 <a name="BKMK_ChoosingSolution"> </a>

-How do you decide whether to set up hybrid federated search in the SharePoint Server farm (outbound hybrid search), or in SharePoint Online (inbound hybrid search), or both?
+How do you decide whether to set up hybrid federated search in the SharePoint Server farm (outbound hybrid search), or in SharePoint in Microsoft 365 (inbound hybrid search), or both?
 That can depend in part on which deployment users are working in, what content they will need, and where that content is stored.

 Outbound hybrid search is generally simplest hybrid federated search solution to configure, primarily because it doesn't require configuration of a reverse proxy device.
 It is also generally the safest hybrid federated search solution because, unlike inbound hybrid search, it doesn't involve receiving unsolicited calls from the Internet.